D-Rosa99/Kitchen-food-menus/README.md

 This project is back-end side, it's documented with openApi Swagger to visitors can easily try any request and see how end-points works in a better way.

-This project also has JEST to make all the test of it, I implemented unit test and it will be a integration test soon.
+This project also has JEST to make all the test of it, I implemented unit test and integration test

 ## Technologies